Nivea SunSlide

 What gets built

 A physical slide that sprays sunscreen as part of the ride.
 The experience does not ask kids to pause.
 It rewards them for participating.
+By turning application into the ride, it removes the interruption that triggers resistance.

 In some coverage, the wider campaign context frames this against South Africa’s high skin-cancer risk and the heightened vulnerability of children, which is why “make protection automatic” becomes the creative strategy.